taxes-dev/dotnet-netcode-example/README.md

 For simplicity, the client and server share code in a few assemblies.
 This is mostly the message formats, serialization/deserialization, and basic game structures.
 There's no hard requirement to sharing this code, but it makes things a lot easier if the client is written in C# like the server (as is the case with the Unity3D example client).

 You can find these assembles in the Assets/Scripts/Imports folder.
 If you make material updates to the Example.GameStructures or Example.Messages projects in the server, you'll need to copy the new assemblies to the Imports folder in the client.

+If you change any of the protocol buffer contracts, you'll also need to do one more step.
+Locate the server executable that you compiled, and execute it with this parameter:

+    ServerConsole.exe --serializers

+This will generate a new Example.Serializer.dll assembly that you will need to copy into the Imports folder as well.

 # It's Incomplete